 The Mt.
-Adams Resource Stewards staff and Board of Directors bring years of responsible forest management and economic growth experience to the Mt.
-Adams Region.
+Adams Resource Stewards staff and Board of Directors bring years of experience that reflects stewardship of our natural resources and passion for community causes.

 Jay McLaughlin, Executive Director

 Jay has been working with communities and natural resource issues since 1995, including stints as a forester with the Bureau of Indian Affairs, forestry consultant, the Peace Corps in Panama and as a high school teacher in Glenwood.
 Jay has a master degree in forestry from the Yale School of Forestry and Environmental Studies, a bachelor degree from Whitman College, and is the founding director of MARS.